 Chicken Bastilla is a traditional Maghrebian pie filled with chicken, scrambled eggs and a crunchy layer of sweet cinnamon toasted almonds, all wrapped up in buttery phyllo pastry.

-ate savoured my first slice of chicken bastilla probably about 15-20 years ago.
+I savoured my first slice of authentic bastilla recipe probably about 20 years ago.
 I fell in love at first bite.
 I had never tasted anything quite like it.
 A chicken pie with sugar and cinnamon?
 How can that be?
 How come it works so well?

 And it turns out the dish is not 100% Moroccan!
 The original name is Pastilla and it is actually Andalucian with Middle Eastern flair.
 What?
 The dish was created in Andalucia by a famous Spanish chef during an Arabian occupation and it was one of the favorite dishes of the Sultan of Fes in Morocco.

-Since one pie serves 8 to 12 guests, it is truly ideal for entertaining and a perfect group project.
+Since one traditional moroccan bastilla recipe serves 10 guests, it is truly ideal for entertaining and a perfect group project.
 Nothing beats cooking with friends.
 But having an opportunity to cook with friends who just so happen to be part of the roster of wonderful Montreal food bloggers, now that was a real treat.
 Meet Hilary and Kimberlie.

 We all met in 2015 via the Food Bloggers of Canada 2015 conference and we have enjoyed several meals together since then.
 When the idea of cooking together and planning a cross-blog post project came about, I thought my chance to check the chicken bastilla of my bucket list might have finally arrived.
 I was thrilled when they liked the idea.